LiberTEM/LiberTEM/docs/source/app/holography.rst

                                tileshape=(1, sx, sy),
                                num_partitions=1, sig_dims=2)

-The reconstruction requires knowledge about position of the sideband and size of sideband filter which will be used in the reconstruction.
+The reconstruction requires knowledge about the position of the sideband and the size of the sideband filter which will be used in the reconstruction.
 The position of the sideband can be estimated from the Fourier transform of the vacuum reference hologram:

 .. testcode::